-Discussion Questions:
+Discussion Questions

-- In what ways was incrementalism involved in the case of academic fraud at UNC?
+- 1. In what ways was incrementalism involved in the case of academic fraud at UNC?
 Explain. - 2.
 Faculty, staff, and students were all implicated in academic fraud at UNC.
-Why might faculty and staff knowingly teach or encourage students to take these "paper" courses?
-Why might students take these classes?
-How could making an exception for a few student athletes turn into the slippery slope that led to academic fraud? - 3.
-Once UNC created a "paper" course for one or two student-athletes, would it be difficult to say "no" to other student athletes who wished to take similar courses and had similar needs?
+Why might faculty and staff knowingly teach or encourage students to take these "paper" courses? - 1.
+Why might students take these classes? - 2.
+How could making an exception for a few student athletes turn into the slippery slope that led to academic fraud? - Once UNC created a "paper" course for one or two student-athletes, would it be difficult to say "no" to other student athletes who wished to take similar courses and had similar needs?
 Explain your reasoning. - 4.
-Once UNC has created a system of "paper" courses for student-athletes, would it be difficult to say "no" to non-athletes who wished to take similar courses? - 5.
+Once UNC had created a system of "paper" courses for student-athletes, would it be difficult to say "no" to non-athletes who wished to take similar courses?
+Why or why not? - 5.
 If, before this scheme ever started, an athletics coach had come to Nyang'oro and Crowder and said: "I'd like you to create a system of hundreds of fake courses for student-athletes and non-athletes," do you think that they would have done it?
 Explain. - 6.
 Richard Southall discussed the unrealistic feasibility that a student athlete achieves academic success while having a "full-time job as a football or basketball player."
 Do you agree?
-Why or why not?
+Why or why not? - 7.
+What responsibilities do major universities have to student athletes in the balance between academics and athletics?
+Explain your thoughts. - 1.
+How can universities support both academic and athletic success? - 8.
+Have you been aware of academic fraud happening at your own institution?
+What happened and how did the institution respond?